Christopher J. Davidson, MD

 Aging is one of those things that happens whether we like it or not, and for most people, the neck can be one of most visually aging aspects of their appearance.
 As time goes on, our skin’s collagen and elastin decline, causing the skin to droop and sag.
 The muscles become lax as well, and many people even develop folds on their necks.
 This whole process can be exacerbated by genetics or lifestyle choices like smoking and tanning, but eventually, it happens to even the fittest people.
-Fortunately, a neck lift in Boston (also known as a platysmaplasty) can fix these problems.
+Fortunately, a neck lift with Boston facial plastic surgeon Dr. Christopher Davidson (also known as a platysmaplasty) can fix these problems.

 While it is often combined with a facelift, the neck lift can also be performed on its own to tighten neck muscles and skin for a younger, smoother look.
 It’s a great option for people in otherwise good shape who are dissatisfied with the aging appearance of their necks.

 Request Your Consultation

 Neck Lift Consultation

 The first step of any cosmetic surgery is a consultation with Dr. Davidson.
 During your consultation, you’ll discuss your concerns and goals, and Dr. Davidson will evaluate your situation and tell you what is achievable.
 Then he will explain the procedures available and go over your options.
 Many patients at this stage will wish to discuss combining a neck lift with liposuction to remove excess fat or a facelift to reduce jowls, marionette lines, wrinkles, and other facial problems.

 After deciding on the correct procedure, Dr. Davidson and you will also discuss pre-surgery precautions.
 Patients are encouraged to stop smoking since it can interfere with healing, and to discontinue use of drugs like aspirin that can cause excess bleeding.

 The Neck Lift Procedure